XzzX/mrmd/joss/paper.md

 of this manuscript, or the preparation of supporting materials.

 # Acknowledgements

+We thank Christoph Junghans for his valuable input and discussions.

 Julian F. Hille's contributions to this software have been funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 Scaling Cascades in Complex Systems, Project Number 235221301, Project C01 Adaptive coupling of scales in molecular dynamics and beyond to fluid dynamics.